4th of July Weekend Special Hours:

-**Please note: The Adoption Center will be closed on Monday, July 21, and will re-open on Tuesday, July 22.**
+The adoption area will be closed Saturday-Monday and will re-open on Tuesday, July 5th at 11:00 a.m.

 Washington County Animal Services, located at the Bonnie L. Hays Small Animal Shelter, cares for lost animals, finds homes for abandoned pets, licenses dogs, enforces animal cruelty laws and protects our citizens from dangerous animals.
 Last year, we provided care for about 4,000 animals in our shelter, responded to more than 7,000 citizen calls, answered over 50,000 phone calls, and did community outreach at schools, fairs, and events.